ArneDT/EpluControl/README.md

 The current solution i have is assuming that you have (1) an account on the eplucon website and you're able to control your heatpump and (2) you are allready able to read data and have sensors witin Home Assistant.
 You need at least to have the indoor temperature and the configured indoor temperature available for the thermostat in Home Assistant.
 You can use the Ecoforest integration from Koen Hendriks (https://github.com/koenhendriks/ha-eplucon) or using your own implementation of invoking the API as provided by Eplucon (https://portaal.eplucon.nl/docs/api).
 You can use te multiscrape or rest integration to invoke the API.
 I am still my own invocation of the API as the Ecoforest integration was not available and it have some issues.
 Also i wanter to be able to pause it as the API has a service window which then provides a 0 for a minute or 15 which makes the diagrams unreadable.

-So i am able to read the data in a nice structured way.
-The next idea, make an integration for it, however Koen Hendriks allready started this (https://github.com/koenhendriks/ha-eplucon) so no need to work on that.
+So i am now able to read the data in a nice structured way.
+The next idea, make an native integration for it, however Koen Hendriks allready started this (https://github.com/koenhendriks/ha-eplucon) so no need to work on that.

+## Controlling the heatpump
 However i still wanted to be able to control the temperature from my Home Assistant.

 Why?
 Just because it can and should be possible without the use of multiple apps/websites and do repetitive thins manually.
 Also I experienced that the heatpump finished heating my house in the morning just before waking up.
 When woke up the floor was allready cooling down.
 I just wanted to the delay the moment that starts heating during the night and then still runs when waking up.
 The floor is then still nice comfortly warm.
 Now i also use it for other thing like lowering the room temperature when in holiday mode.
 It turns down production of dometic water and starts just before returning from holiday.